mSpiker1/COP4600-PA3/README.md

 Finally, use *sudo cat /dev/output_device* This command reads from the output device, which should show the test message written above.

-Use one last *sudo dmesg* to view the kernel print statements after executing.
+Use one last *sudo dmesg* to view the kernel print statements after executing commands.